herzbube/libsgfcplusplus/doc/SgfcNotes.md

 The original idea was that the `SgfcDocumentEncoder` class creates data structures using the structs that SGFC defines (e.g. `Node`, `Property`, `PropValue`).
 In theory it should have been as easy as invoking the appropriate SGFC helper functions, such as `NewNode()` or `NewProperty()`, to create the data structures.
 In practice this scheme turned out at first to be problematic, and then doomed.

-The first minor problem is accessibility of the involved functions: `NewNode()` is declared `extern`, so it can be used by `SgfcDocumentEncoder` easily. `NewProperty()` and other functions, on the other hand, are declared `static` inside `load.c`, so it would have been necessary to further patch SGFC in order to be able to use those functions.
+The first minor problem is accessibility of the involved functions: `NewNode()` is declared `extern`, so it can be used by `SgfcDocumentEncoder` easily. `NewProperty()` and other functions, on the other hand, are declared `static` inside `load.c`, so it would have been necessary to patch SGFC in order to be able to use those functions.

 The next problem, which turned out to be the real bummer, is that each `Property` structure has a member named `buffer`, which is a pointer that SGFC expects to point deeply into the `SGFInfo` file buffer.
 Although `NewProperty()` sets `buffer` up for us, it expects the buffer start as a parameter, i.e. the start within the file buffer from where property parsing should begin.
 We can't provide `NewProperty()` with a pointer into an `std::string` buffer because that goes away when the `std::string` object is destroyed.
 This means we would have to create a copy of the `std::string` buffer on the heap.
 But then the next problem would be, who frees that memory when the SGFC operation is done? `FreeSGFInfo()` is not the one, because it assumes that the `Property` buffer is part of the file buffer, so it merely frees the file buffer.
 In addition to the memory management issue, there are doubts whether SGFC's parsing functions can handle an abrupt end of the file buffer - which would occur because our copy of the `std::string` buffer would naturally be bounded with a zero byte.